MUDE-2025/GA1.8/report.md

 % solution_end

 % solution_start

+4a
 - 0.5 pt - Showing estimated parameters from $H_0$ and $H_a$ and their quality.
 - 0.5 pt - Discussing differences in estimated parameters

+4b.
 - 1.0 pt — Correctly comparing the final selected model and the initial model in terms of overall model fit and residual statistics (e.g., fewer residuals outside the confidence interval, smaller standard deviation, better fit to normal distribution).

+4c
-- 1.0 pt — Clearly explaining why it is essential to rely on statistical tests rather than only visual inspection, including the impact on parameter estimation and the importance for future predictions.
+- 1.0 pt — Clearly explaining why it is essential to rely on statistical tests rather than only visual inspection, including the impact on parameter estimation and the importance for future predictions. (not all bullet points in solution need to be mentioned, but at least what is mentioned here in the rubric)

+(in all cases half of the points can be subtracted if only partially correct)

 % solution_end

-> By Sandra Verhagen, Delft University of Technology.
+> By Sandra Verhagen and Lina Hagenah, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).